Ali-Siddiqui1/MacDown/README.md

 To add Headers use #
 # Header

-or we can make it small just have to add more
+or we can make it small just have to add more ##
 ## SmallHeader

-To bold text we just put them inside astrick
+To bold text we just put them inside double astrick **

 **Bold**

-To make text italicize use single astrick
+To make text italicize use single astrick *

 *italicize*

-or use underscore key to italicize
+Another way to to italicize text using  underscore key "_"

 _italicize_